Skip to main content

 of annual global CO2 emissions come from the built environment, including 13% from materials and construction.

-The Mass Timber Studio’s first cohort of awardees will explore the following focus areas: navigating regulatory frameworks, innovative project delivery, technical feasibility, sustainability and resiliency, and community & equity.
-The projects span across all five boroughs and include diverse building typologies and scales – from community centers to multi–family residential and industrial adaptive reuse developments.
+The Mass Timber Studio’s first cohort of awardees explored the following focus areas: navigating regulatory frameworks, innovative project delivery, technical feasibility, sustainability and resiliency, and community & equity.
+The projects spanned across all five boroughs and included diverse building typologies and scales – from community centers and recreation centers to multi–family residential and industrial adaptive reuse developments.

 Mass Timber project map